Jon Teske: Senior season

 Prior to the season, Teske was named to the preseason Abdul-Jabbar Award 20-man watchlist.
 The team began the season unranked but received votes in the national polls.
 On November 5, 2019, in a game against Appalachian State, Teske posted 17 points and a career-high 13 rebounds, for his 11th career double-double.
-During the November 27 – 29.
-2019, Battle 4 Atlantis, Michigan defeated Iowa State, (#6 AP Poll/#4 Coaches Poll) North Carolina, and (#8/#7) Gonzaga to win the tournament.
+During the November 27–29, 2019 Battle 4 Atlantis, Michigan defeated Iowa State, (#6 AP Poll/#4 Coaches Poll) North Carolina, and (#8/#7) Gonzaga to win the tournament.
 In the championship game, Teske added 19 points, a career-high 15 rebounds and four blocks and was named tournament MVP.
-Teske's three double-digit scoring games and 10-block/29-rebound tournament earned him co-Big Ten Player of the Week.
+Teske's three double-digit-scoring games and 10-block/29-rebound tournament earned him co-Big Ten Player of the Week.
 His performance helped Michigan tie the 1989–90 Kansas Jayhawks for the largest jump in the history of the AP Poll as they jumped from unranked to number 4 in the 2019–20 basketball rankings.
 On December 5, Teske was one of six Big Ten athletes named to the Oscar Robertson Trophy Watch List.
 On December 29, Teske posted a career-high 25 points in a win against UMass Lowell.

 Professional career

-Lakeland Magic (2021–2022)

 After going undrafted in the 2020 NBA draft, Teske signed with the Orlando Magic for training camp.
 He was waived at the conclusion of training camp, and added to the roster of the Lakeland Magic for the NBA G League restart, averaging 6.7 points, 3.4 rebounds and 1.4 assists while helping Lakeland win the G League title.

 On March 25, 2021, Teske signed with Filou Oostende of the Belgian League, but left the team for personal reasons before playing a single game.
 On September 8, he signed with the Orlando Magic, but was later waived on October 7 after two preseason games.
 Teske subsequently rejoined the Lakeland Magic.

-Memphis Grizzlies (2022)

 On January 3, 2022, Teske signed a 10-day contract with the Memphis Grizzlies.

-Return to Lakeland (2022)

 Following the expiration of his 10-day contract, Teske returned to the Lakeland Magic.

 Teske retired from professional basketball shortly after the 2021–22 season.